notveitoo/notveitoo/README.md

 - 👋 Hi, I’m Vener C. Servito.
-I graduated with a BS in Computer Engineering from Urdaneta City University.
+I'm a BS Computer Engineering graduate from Urdaneta City University.
 - 👀 I’m interested in Software Development (Programming and Testing).
 - 🌱 I’m currently learning Software Testing and other ways and techniques in Software Development
 - 📫 How to reach me send a message through...